-If you're accused of violating your probation, you're entitled to a "probation revocation hearing" to defend yourself and to argue to remain on probation.
+If you are accused of violating your probation, you are entitled to a "probation revocation hearing."
+At the hearing, your attorney may defend your actions and argue for you to remain on probation.
 If the judge rules against you and revokes your probation, you may face stiff penalties such as prison.

 What is probation in Las Vegas, NV?

-If you're convicted of a crime in Las Vegas, in many cases the judge may impose probation instead of-or along with-incarceration.
+If you are convicted of a crime in Las Vegas, in many cases the judge may impose probation instead of-or along with-incarceration.
 The purpose of probation is to rehabilitate instead of just to punish.
 Typical probation terms may include:

 - educational classes (such as Nevada DUI School for violating Las Vegas DUI law)